cisagov/LME/README.md

 LME uses these containers:

   - **Setup**: Runs `/config/setup/init-setup.sh` based on the configuration of DNS defined in `/config/setup/instances.yml`.
-The script will create a certificate authority (CA), underlying certificates for each service, and initialize the admin accounts for elasticsearch(user:`elastic`) and kibana(user:`kibana_system`).
+The script will create a certificate authority (CA), underlying certificates for each service, and initialize the admin accounts for Elasticsearch(user:`elastic`) and Kibana(user:`kibana_system`).
   - **Elasticsearch**: Runs LME's database and indexes all logs.
   - **Kibana**: The front end for querying logs, visualizing data, and managing fleet agents.
   - **Elastic Fleet-Server**: Executes an [elastic agent ](https://github.com/elastic/elastic-agent) in fleet-server mode.
 Coordinates elastic agents to  gather client logs and status.
 Configuration is inspired by the [elastic-container](https://github.com/peasead/elastic-container) project.